Angelbots1339/Website/README.md

     }
     ]

+The rest of this README will go into more detail about each section of the website's JSON.
+As general advice for adding content to the website, follow the format of the existing content, such as length and style.

+As a warning, the sizing of images can get weird.
+You should always test when adding any new images.
+The majority of the time, external image cropping can be used to fix formatting issues.
+If the image is too wide, you can crop the sides, etc. Always keep a backup image.
+You can just crop, test, crop, test until it works.

+For testing on multiple screen sizes, Many browsers have built-in dev tools for screen sizes like this, such as Google Chrome and Firefox.
+They allow you to test mobile devices with varying size from a computer.
 # History.json

 The history section is composed of a single tab for each year.
 The history tabs will be displayed in the order of the